unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 1. `product` - it is object which contains data related to product like : unxTitle,unxImageUrl,uniqueId,unxStrikePrice,unxPrice,unxDescription etc.
 2. `idx` -
 3. `swatchUI` - it is swatchUI object which has info related swatchui like: btnList and btnList.
-4. `productViewType` - Its value might either be "GRID" or "LIST.
+4. `productViewType` - Its value might either be "GRID" or "LIST".
 5. `products` - its contains common info related to products like :productItemClass,defaultImage.

 **Expected return value**: a string of HTML that will be used to render the products on the webpage